-The last 50 years have without doubt seen the most rapid transformation of the human relationship with the natural world in the history of humankind.
+The last 60 years have without doubt seen the most profound transformation of the human relationship with the natural world in the history of humankind.

 Dramatic though these human-driven impacts appear to be, their rates and magnitudes must be compared to the natural patterns of variability in the Earth system to begin to understand their significance.